Mont Blanc

 Perhaps your children have grown up and left home or gone to university?

-It’s your time now to plan another memorable road trip.
-And to remember feeling the excitement of your youth.
+It’s your time now to plan another memorable road trip and remember the excitement of your youth.

-What are the best tips for surviving and enjoying road trips when you are over 50?
+What are the best tips for surviving and enjoying road trips?

-Here are four good ones that should help you on your way.
+Here are nine good ones that should help you on your way.

 1. Research your destination, check the details